Mongol conquest of China: Conquest of Southern Song

 With the desire to rule all of China, Kublai established the Yuan dynasty and became Emperor of China.
 However, despite the surrender of the Song court, resistance of Song remnants remained.
 Chinese resistance lasted for a few more years as Song loyalists organized themselves around a powerless boy emperor, brother to the last formal Song emperor.
 In an attempt to restore the Song dynasty, several Song officials set up a government in Guangdong, aboard ships of the vast Song navy, which still maintained over a thousand ships (which then carried the Song army, which had been forced by the Mongol army off of the land onto these Song warships).
 Realizing this, in 1279 Kublai sent his fleet to engage the Song fleet at the battle of Yamen in the waters off of modern Hong Kong, winning a decisive victory in which the last Song Emperor Bing of Song and his loyal officials committed suicide.
 This was the final major military confrontation of the Mongol conquest of the Song in southern China.

 However, members of the Song Imperial Family continued to live in the Yuan dynasty like Emperor Gong of Song, Zhao Mengfu, and Zhao Yong.
 Zhao Mengfu painted at the Yuan court and was personally interviewed by Kublai Khan.
-This practice was referred to as 二王三恪.
+This practice was referred to as 二王三恪, "Two Kings and Three Ke's."

-Historian Patricia Buckley Ebrey noted that the Mongol Yuan dynasty treated the Jurchen Jin dynasty the Mongols treated the Jurchen Wanyan royal family harshly, totally butchering them by the hundreds as well as the Tangut emperor of Western Xia when they defeated him earlier.
-However Patricia also noted the Mongols were totally lenient on the Han Chinese Zhao royal family of the Southern Song explicitly unlike the Jurchens in the Jingkang incident, sparing both the Southern Song royals in the capital Hangzhou like the Emperor Gong of Song and his mother as well as sparing the civilians inside it and not sacking the city, allowing them to go about their normal business, rehiring Southern Song officials.
+Historian Patricia Buckley Ebrey noted that the Mongol Yuan dynasty treated the ethnically Jurchen Wanyan royal family of the Jin Dynasty harshly, totally butchering them by the hundreds along with the Tangut emperor of Western Xia when they defeated him earlier.
+However, Ebrey notes that the Mongols were totally lenient with the Han Chinese Zhao royal family of the Southern Song, unlike the Jurchens treatment of the Northern Song in the Jingkang incident.
+The Mongol armies spared the Southern Song royalty in the capital of Hangzhou, like Emperor Gong of Song and his mother.
+Without sacking the city, they spared the civilians inside, allowing them to go about their normal business, and rehired Southern Song officials.
 The Mongols did not take the southern Song palace women for themselves but instead had Han Chinese artisans in Shangdu marry the palace women.
 The Mongol emperor Kublai Khan even granted a Mongol princess from his own Borjigin family as a wife to the surrendered Han Chinese Southern Song Emperor Gong of Song and they fathered a son together named Zhao Wanpu.